lucaslcode/dad-digital/README.md

 The Leonel Power's motet is very likely to have been heard many times in the Maison Dieu.

 Thank you for reading this far.
+There is an easter egg if you play the work 10 times.